microsoft/live-share/docs/use/vs.md

     An invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

-    You will also see the "Share" button / status bar icon transition to convey a "Session State".
+    You will also see the "Share" button transition to convey a "Session State".
 See [session state](#session-states) information below on what this looks like.

-    Note that if you need to get the invite link again after you've started sharing, you access it again by clicking on the share / session state button and selecting "Copy Link".
+    Note that if you need to get the invite link again after you've started sharing, you can access it by clicking on the share / session state button and selecting "Copy Link".

 5. **Send someone the link**